molbio-dresden/flexidot/code/README.md

 **[Changed default wordsize]:**
-The default wordsize has been changed from 7 to 10.
+The default wordsize has been changed from 7 to 10 in order to prevent people from running FlexiDot with small word sizes on large datasets, as this presumably takes a very long time.

 **[Bugfixes]:**